 The original Beach Bully opened in 1986 at the Oceanfront, and they’ve been an area staple ever since.
 Their outdoor seating includes picnic benches that pair perfectly with their Carolina-style barbecue - which uses a vinegar-based sauce, that is tangier than traditional BBQ.
 Try the Carolina-style pulled pork sandwich to start.
 Although it comes on the side, we suggest adding the coleslaw directly on to the sandwich – trust us on this one.

-Nestled within the ViBe Creative District and housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune and Roost Flowers.
+Nestled within the ViBe Creative District and housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune.
 The outdoor seating is draped in string lights and overlooks the garden.
 How’s that for knowing where your food came from?

 This James Beard-recognized, AAA Four-Diamond restaurant, is serving contemporary American Cuisine with a creative use of locally sourced, seasonal farm-fresh ingredients.
 The restaurant, which has been credited for launching the farm-to-table movement in Virginia Beach, offers a warm, elegant dining room with an open view into the kitchen, as well as a large, covered patio perfect for high-end dining outside, rain or shine.

 Located right off of the boardwalk, the outdoor seating here comes with a side of ocean views.
 Wash it down with a local beer from their large selection and one of their can’t-miss burgers.
 Try the Lager Heads Pale Ale, brewed especially for them by the local brewmasters at Smartmouth Brewing.